 Mr Doran lodged a report with Dublin City Council on behalf of Mr Crosbie’s Vicar Street Hotel Ltd.

-In June, the city council stalled Mr Crosbie’s eight-storey hotel plan for the Liberties after it received 40 objections including one from a senior Augustinian priest, Fr Paddy O’Reilly, Prior at John’s Lane Church, Dublin 8.
+In June, the city council stalled Mr Crosbie’s eight-storey hotel plan for the Liberties after it received 40 objections, including one from a senior Augustinian priest, Fr Paddy O’Reilly, Prior at John’s Lane Church, Dublin 8.

 In his objection, Fr O’Reilly told the city council that “the Liberties area is being saturated with hotel and student accommodation developments which is displacing families and this long established proud community is under siege”.

-Mr Doran that the site would never become available for residential use and, also, the principle of a hotel on the site is accepted under the current city development plan.
+Mr Doran said that the site would never become available for residential use and, also, the principle of a hotel on the site is accepted under the current city development plan.

 Mr Doran pointed out that planning permission had been granted three times previously for a hotel on the site in 2008, 2019 and 2023.